-Ethos and Christian Values
+Christian Ethos and Values

-As a church school we have a responsibility to earth our values in the wisdom and understanding of the Christian faith and particularly in gospel values founded in the reality of the life, death and resurrection of Jesus Christ.
+As a church school we have a responsibility and desire to earth our values in the wisdom and understanding of the Christian faith and particularly in gospel values founded in the reality of the life, death and resurrection of Jesus Christ.
 It is the Christian tradition that gives our values content and the story of Jesus that gives our values moral substance.

 Courage, Trust, Creativity, Justice, Forgiveness, Peace, Humility, Truth, Thankfulness, Compassion, Hope and Friendship.

 We focus on six values each academic year (one each half term) and cover all the values over a two year cycle.
 Each Value becomes the focus of our collective worship and a thread which permeates through all areas of our school life.
-Values are highlighted in our monthly newsletter.

 Basic to Christian faith is the claim that God is always present in every situation.
 This belief has led to great acts of courage that have included facing danger and opposition, overcoming fear, making a stand for what is right and encouraging others to persevere.
 Through prayer people have found the strength to help them to be courageous.